RETURN_TO_INTELLIGENCE

 Asia → US West Coast~$1,900/FEU-40%

-For dropshippers: Favorable window for ocean freight procurement, but blank sailings may cause scheduling disruptions.
+For dropshippers: Favorable procurement window, but build contingency for sudden spikes.
 Air/express remains more predictable for time-sensitive shipments.

 Section